shannonpileggi/code-review-for-analysts/README.md

 screen fail subjects.
 More often than not, you would be better served to create new derived variables indicating subjects of interest as we are often interested in not only observations that meet a certain criteria but also the full context of how many subjects did not meet that criteria.
-* When grouping or reducing data, you will likely need to retain one data step to QC derivations and a separate data step for reducing / refining the observations of interest.
+* When grouping or reducing data, you will likely need to retain one data step to inspect derivations and a separate data step for reducing / refining the observations of interest.
 * Always confirm that there is 1 row per expected unit of observation (i.e., 1 row per subject, or 1 row per scan per date).
   This can be done via `janitor::get_dupes()`.